Wednesday, November 20, 2024

 “Rev. Curtis E. Gatewood for NC NAACP President ‘Leadership from the Ground’” brochure.

-During the initial press conference on September 18, 2019, NC NAACP Treasurer Holmes Johnson’s alleged financial misconduct became a cause for concern, prompting action to prevent Rev. Gatewood from a*suming the role of NC state conference president.
+During the initial press conference on September 18, 2019, NC NAACP Treasurer Holmes Johnson’s alleged financial misconduct became a cause for concern, prompting action to prevent Rev. Gatewood from assuming the role of NC state conference president.

 Gerald Givens Jr, the 2019 NC NAACP Election Procedural Committee Chair, addressed Holmes-Johnson’s unethical behavior during the 2019 election process.